pulsipher/FlexibilityAnalysis.jl/README.md

 an API library.

 ## Project Status

-The package is tested against Julia `1.0`, `1.1`, and nightly on Linux, macOS, and Windows.
-Julia `0.6` is not supported by `FlexibilityAnalysis`, but the `julia-0.6` branch on [FlexJuMP.jl](https://github.com/pulsipher/FlexJuMP.jl) can be used.
+The package was tested (in 2019) against Julia `1.0`, `1.1`, and nightly on Linux, macOS, and Windows.

 ## Contributing
-`FlexibilityAnalysis` is being actively developed and suggestions or other forms of contribution are encouraged.
-There are many ways to contribute to this package:

-- Suggest new/improved functionality
-- Report an issue if you encounter some odd behavior, or if you have suggestions to improve the package.
-- Contribute with code addressing some open issues, that add new functionality or that improve the performance.
-- When contributing with code, add docstrings and comments, so others may understand the methods implemented.
-- Contribute by updating and improving the documentation.
+`FlexibilityAnalysis` needs a newer developer, see [this issue](https://github.com/pulsipher/FlexibilityAnalysis.jl/issues/2) to learn more.